 These quotations from literature and philosophy (French-philosophy) will fuel your papers and essays.

-→ 50 quotes that have marked the history of the 20thcentury
+→ 50 significant quotes of the 20th century

 Quotes from the ancient and medieval eras about Love

-Love is such a skillful poet that it makes poet of whom it pleases. – Plato, The Banquet (4th B.C.)
+Love is such a skillful poet that it makes the poet of whom it pleases. – Plato, The Banquet (4th BC)

-There are as many pains in love as there are shells on the beach. – Ovid, The Art of Love (ca. 2 AD)
+There are as many pains in love as there are shells on the beach. – Ovid, The Art of Love (ca. AD 2)

 Quotes from the modern era (1492-1789) on Love